We’re leading the way in UK homebuilding

 Ian joined Keepmoat in 2009 and moved from the Midlands region to Yorkshire in 2010.
 With an impressive track record in the housing industry working at a senior level, he has served as Operations Director and then the Regional Managing Director of Keepmoat Yorkshire One region.
 Ian was appointed as Divisional Chairman in May 2019.

-Divisional Chair for East Midlands and West Midlands
+Divisional Chair for East Midlands, West Midlands & South Midlands

 Charlotte was appointed as Divisional Chairman in November 2022.
 She joined Keepmoat in February 2017 as Regional Finance Director for Yorkshire East before becoming Divisional Finance Director for the South Division in April 2018.
 Charlotte reopened the West Midlands region as Regional Managing Director in November 2019, before merging it with the South West region in September 2020.
 She is a Chartered Accountant, qualified with Deloitte, and previously spent 10 years with SIG plc, a specialist distributor of building materials.